sweproj/one-rom/sdrr-pcb/verified/stm32f4-24-pin-rev-g/README.md

 - The status LED has been moved to to next to the programming header, to avoid a daughterboard obscuring it.
 - Moved to 0402 passives, with the expectation that most people will use an assembly service, and with a microscope and a decent iron, 0402 is also hand solderable.

-There is a single set of gerbers, one CPL/POS file and multiple BOM files, one for each of the followingF4xx microcontrollers, in ascending order of cost:
+There is a single set of gerbers, one CPL/POS file and multiple BOM files, one for each of the following F4xx microcontrollers, in ascending order of cost:
 - STM32F401RET6
 - STM32F411RET6
 - GD32F405RGT6